groszus/worm-bot/README.md

-# worm-bot
+# 🐞 worm-bot
-Worm-bot - random shit bot
+random shit bot

-# self-host
+# 💻 self-host
 To run bot on your machine, you must change some in the "config.json"

 ### config.json example: